Integrating Espectro API with Custom AI Agents: Developer Guide

 Large Language Models are exceptional at reasoning and synthesis, but they have critical limitations for OSINT:

-By combining LLMs with verified APIs, you leverage AI reasoning while grounding conclusions in current, traceable data.
+By combining LLMs with verified APIs, you anchor AI reasoning in current, traceable data.
 This is AI-enhanced OSINT, not AI-dependent OSINT.

 The Tools-First Architecture Pattern